Patience and Perseverance

 Run with Perseverance

-We are to persevere in the race; building up our spiritual maturity.
-It takes discipline, hard work, and stamina.
-Studying the Bible, a strong prayer life, and times of worship equip us for this marathon we are running.
+Studying the Bible, developing a powerful prayer life, and times of worship equip us for this marathon we are running.
 We can’t quit and sit on the sidelines.

 This race needs sustained effort and determination.
 That is perseverance.